metalsmith/metalsmith.io/src/index.md

 # The Plugins
 The core Metalsmith library doesn't bundle any plugins by default.
-You just require new ones as needed, or make your own!

-Here's a list of the current plugins:
+Here's a list of plugins that are provided by the awesome Metalsmith community.
+But mind you, this list is by no means complete, because not every author PRs his or her plugin.
+So you might want to search for further plugins:

 <label class="Plugin-filter">
   <i class="Plugin-filter-icon ss-search"></i>